Natural Bridges National Monument is the first National Monument in Utah. There are three distinctly different Bridges in this beautiful monument.

 Here's a Great Link to a Map of the Park, showing names and locations of the Bridges.

 When you actually look at this terrain, it is like looking at a mini Grand Canyon!
 Just like the Colorado River has done to the Grand Canyon, nature has provided the same effect here.
 Fortunately, not quite so deep!

 The point is, these incredible deep structures are very suddenly in an area of basically flat earth.
 Imagine walking across here at night 300 years ago - you'd fall right in and never be heard of again!

 The extremely small campground within the park is very limited in the number of spaces and sizes of vehicles.
 We scooted through it and quickly realized nothing larger than a Class B, Pod or really small camper would fit in the park.

-There is an area to boondock along Rt 95 about 2 miles from the entrance to the park for larger and just overnight staying.
+There is an area to boondock along Rt 95 about 2 miles west from the entrance to the park for larger and just overnight staying.

 You can drive your RV through the National Park itself, with plenty of pull off room.

 However, if you are going to disconnect your camper or toad, they would rather you do that in the parking area outside the park, on Rt 95.